RandithaK/MSSQL_Tutorial/MSSQL Tutorial.md

 -- How to test it:
 PRINT 'Supervisor (e001) Salary:';
-SELECT salary FROM Employee WHERE eid = 'e001'; -- Saman's salary (70000)
+SELECT salary FROM Employees WHERE eid = 'e001'; -- Saman's salary (70000)

 PRINT 'Employee (e002) Salary:';
-SELECT salary FROM Employee WHERE eid = 'e002'; -- Kamal's salary (34000), supervisor is e001
+SELECT salary FROM Employees WHERE eid = 'e002'; -- Kamal's salary (34000), supervisor is e001

 -- Try updating Kamal's salary to be less than Saman's (should work) PRINT 'Updating Kamal salary (valid)...';
-UPDATE Employee SET salary = 60000.00 WHERE eid = 'e002';
+UPDATE Employees SET salary = 60000.00 WHERE eid = 'e002';
-SELECT salary FROM Employee WHERE eid = 'e002'; -- Should show 60000
+SELECT salary FROM Employees WHERE eid = 'e002'; -- Should show 60000

 -- Try updating Kamal's salary to be more than Saman's (should fail and rollback) PRINT 'Updating Kamal salary (invalid)...';
-UPDATE Employee SET salary = 80000.00 WHERE eid = 'e002'; -- This should raise an error
+UPDATE Employees SET salary = 80000.00 WHERE eid = 'e002'; -- This should raise an error

--- Verify Kamal's salary after the failed attempt (should be rolled back to 60000) SELECT salary FROM Employee WHERE eid = 'e002';
+-- Verify Kamal's salary after the failed attempt (should be rolled back to 60000) SELECT salary FROM Employees WHERE eid = 'e002';

 -- Try inserting a new employee with salary > supervisor's (should fail) PRINT 'Inserting new employee (invalid salary)...';
 -- Assuming e001's salary is 70000
--- INSERT INTO Employee (eid, ename, age, salary, did, supervld) -- VALUES ('e008', 'Test', 25, 90000.00, 'd001', 'e001'); -- This should raise an error
+-- INSERT INTO Employees (eid, ename, age, salary, did, supervld) -- VALUES ('e008', 'Test', 25, 90000.00, 'd001', 'e001'); -- This should raise an error
 ```

 *   **Explanation:**
-    *   `ON Employee AFTER INSERT, UPDATE`: Fires for both operations.
+    *   `ON Employees AFTER INSERT, UPDATE`: Fires for both operations.
     *   `IF UPDATE(salary)`: Focuses the check only when the salary might have changed.
-    *   `FROM inserted i JOIN Employee supervisor ON i.supervld = supervisor.eid`: Joins the `inserted` table (containing the employee(s) being changed) with the `Employee` table itself (aliased as `supervisor`) to get the supervisor's details based on `i.supervld`.
+    *   `FROM inserted i JOIN Employees supervisor ON i.supervld = supervisor.eid`: Joins the `inserted` table (containing the employee(s) being changed) with the `Employees` table itself (aliased as `supervisor`) to get the supervisor's details based on `i.supervld`.
     *   `WHERE i.salary > supervisor.salary AND i.supervld IS NOT NULL`: Checks the salary condition, making sure to only compare when a supervisor exists.
     *   `RAISERROR...ROLLBACK`: If an invalid salary is detected, an error is shown, and the entire transaction (the `INSERT` or `UPDATE` that fired the trigger) is cancelled.